02

 Testing, Results, and Limitations

 The final prototype demonstrated that alcohol phase transitions could be tracked in real time using combined sensor outputs and controlled operating conditions.
-The system achieved temperature accuracy within ±1°C and maintained operation close to the desired setpoint.
-Testing also showed that the sensing approach could detect meaningful changes corresponding to alcohol transition behavior.
-Because legal constraints prevented validation with actual methanol-ethanol distillation, we used isopropyl alcohol as a substitute during testing.
+The system achieved temperature accuracy within ±1°C. Because legal constraints prevented validation with actual methanol-ethanol distillation, we used isopropyl alcohol as a substitute during testing.
 This limited full real-world validation, but the project still demonstrated that the concept was feasible and worth further refinement.

 ±1°C